Testing Separability of High-Dimensional Covariance Matrices: Introduction

-In summary, existing separability test statistics are limited by three issues; 1) the null hypothesis of separability is a composite null, and the null distribution may depend on unknown parameters, 2) the test may not be defined in high-dimensional settings, and 3) the test may have low power.
-To remedy these issues, we introduce a new notion of invariance--Kronecker-invariance.
-We say a statistic is Kronecker-invariant if its distribution does not depend on $k(\Sigma)$, which we define formally in Section \ref{sec3:test}.
-We propose three novel Kronecker-invariant tests, well-defined in high-dimensional settings and with large power as compared to alternatives.
+Consequently, we propose three novel Kronecker-invariant tests that are well-defined in high-dimensional settings and have large power compared to alternatives.
 We develop such tests by leveraging the core covariance matrix \cite{hoff2023a}, a complementary notion to the separable covariance matrix. \cite{hoff2023a} showed that every covariance matrix can be decomposed into a core component and a separable (Kronecker) component, referred to as a Kronecker-core decomposition (KCD).
 A covariance matrix is separable if and only if its core component, denoted by $C$, is $I_p$.
 This implies that testing the separability of $\Sigma$ can be reframed as testing the sphericity of its core covariance $C$.
 Namely, testing (\ref{sec1.eq1}) is equivalent to testing